nmarriotti/configure_network_devices/README.md

 ### Devices

-Modify _devices.txt_ to add/remove devices.
-This file contains IP address of the devices you wish to configure.
-Please use the following format when creating this file.
+Modify _devices.json_ to add/remove devices.
+This file contains IP address and credentials of the devices you wish to configure.
+An example is shown below.
 ```
-Device1=192.168.1.1
-switch=192.168.1.2
-...
+{
+    "devices": [
+        {
+            "name": "device1",
+            "ip": "192.168.1.250",
+            "username": "admin",
+            "password": "admin",
+            "enablepass": "secret"
+        },
+        {
+            "name": "device2",
+            "ip": "192.168.1.250",
+            "username": "admin",
+            "password": "admin",
+            "enablepass": "secret"
+        }
+    ]
+}
 ```

 ### Commands (-c, --commands)

 This is a text file containing the commands to execute.
-Each command should be entered on a separate line.
+Each command should be entered on a separate line and stored in the _configs/_ directory.

 ### Verbosity (-v, --verbose)